rhpds/lb1344-pull-image-on-bastion/README.md

 This role adds additional requirements on bastion.

-Currently focused only for lb2958
+Currently focused only for lb1344 - to pull image on bastion.